 This unit focuses on the final collection.
 The unit provides the opportunity for you to take an individual approach to the design and production process and to manage this efficiently and effectively.

-Provides the opportunity to demonstrate your individual creative identity aligned to your career aspirations, through the production of a signature portfolio, consolidating the knowledge and skills acquired on the course.
+Provides the opportunity to demonstrate your individual creative identity aligned to your career aspirations, and the opportunity to take part in international design competitions.
 The portfolio will typically consist of a range of research, concept and mood, illustrations, design sketches/ range development and planning as well as product management.

 Consists of a substantial period of sustained, individually negotiated research on a subject that is likely to be related to the contextual and/ or theoretical concerns of your discipline or chosen area of practice, towards the provision of structured written argument.